LEADING OFF: Betts back in leadoff spot, Giolito streaking

 The World Series champion Red Sox haven’t looked quite the same this season — not even on the lineup card.
 Manager Alex Cora is changing that, restoring 2018 AL MVP Mookie Betts to the leadoff spot.

-Cora informed Betts before Saturday night’s game against the AL East-leading Yankees that he would be batting first the rest of the season — just like he did last year.
+Cora informed Betts before Saturday night’s 5-3 loss to the AL East-leading Yankees that he would be batting first the rest of the season — just like he did last year.
 Cora opened the year experimenting with Andrew Benintendi atop the lineup, with Betts at No. 2.

 The Red Sox play at Yankee Stadium in this week’s Sunday night game.